SamuelKos/ARR/README.md

 # ARR
 A RSS-Reader with GUI.
-Tested to work with Debian Bullseye.
+Tested to work with Debian 12, Windows 10 and 11 and macOS 12.

 # Installing
 debian-packages required: python3-tk python3-venv.
-In windows there is no need to install anything.
+In windows and macOS there is no need to install anything.

 ```console
 foo@bar:~$ sudo apt install python3-tk python3-venv